canjs/canjs/index.md

 {% highlight javascript %}
-// binds handler on obj's eventName event can.bind(obj, eventName, handler )
+// binds handler on obj's eventName event can.bind(obj, eventName, handler)

 // unbind handler on obj's eventName event can.unbind(obj, eventName, handler)

-//
-can.delegate(obj, selector, eventName, handler)

-//
-can.delegate(obj, selector, eventName, handler)
+// binds handler on all elements' eventName event that match selector can.delegate(obj, selector, eventName, handler)

-//
-can.trigger(obj, event, args )
+// unbinds handler on all elements' eventName event that match selector in obj can.undelegate(obj, selector, eventName)

-can.trigger(obj, eventName, args)
+// executes all handlers attached to obj for eventName can.trigger(obj, eventName, args)
 {% endhighlight %}

 ### Deferred

 {% highlight javascript %}
-// Creates a new Deferred object var deferred = new can.Deferred()
+// creates a new Deferred object var deferred = new can.Deferred()

 // pipes a deferred into another deferred